shossains/SQT/doc/Part_1_Report.md

 This holds for all tests which rely on an extra instance or object for the test case.

 ### Exercise 16
+In general, both assertions are the same.
+The only difference is the error message which will be printed if the test fails.
+If the `assertTrue` fails, we will not know what the correct int should have been.
+Whereas if we would have used `assertEquals` the default error message also prints what the actual value should have been.
+This feedback is crucial in order to be able to find and resolve your errors

 ### Exercise 17